tiiuae/ghaf/docs/src/release_notes/ghaf-23.06.md

 ## What is New in ghaf-23.06

 * Ghaf Modularization (partially done):
-  * general description and context on how to use: [Ghaf-Based Project](../ref_impl/ghaf-based-project.md)
+  * general description and context on how to use: [Ghaf as Library: Templates](../ref_impl/ghaf-based-project.md)
   * the development status: <https://github.com/tiiuae/ghaf/tree/ghaf-23.06/modules>
 * SLSA v1.0 level provenance file included.
 * Ghaf version information (query).